Skip to main content

 • SMO 2: International Education Standards

-In Romania, the initial professional development (IPD) and continuing professional development (CPD) requirements for auditors are set in Government Emergency Ordinance (GEO) No. 90 of 2008 as amended by Law No. 162 of 2017 and implemented by the Statutory Audit Public Oversight Authority (ASPAAS) and the Chamber of Financial Auditors of Romania (CAFR).
+Initial professional development (IPD) and continuing professional development (CPD) requirements for statutory auditors in Romania are established under Law No. 162/2017 and related regulations issued by the Statutory Audit Public Oversight Authority (ASPAAS).
+Certain operational responsibilities, including examinations and professional development activities, continue to be delegated to the Chamber of Financial Auditors of Romania (CAFR).

 • SMO 3: International Standards on Auditing